Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

   ---
 ## 📊 Data Architecture
+The warehouse follows a Medallion Architecture:
+* **Bronze Layer**: Raw data ingested from ERP and POS systems
+* **Silver Layer**: Cleaned and standardised data ready for analysis.
+* **Gold Layer**: Analytical aggregates, business-ready queries, and KPIs views for business users.
+---
 Below is the Medallion Architecture (Bronze → Silver → Gold) used in this project:

 ![](medallion_architecture.svg)